-Discover visa options to study design abroad.
+Discover your visa options to study design abroad

 Want to study graphic design in America, Australia or the United Kingdom?
 It’s easier than you think!
-There are many visa options available that allow you to study at all six of our international campuses—New York, London, Manchester, Sydney, Melbourne or Brisbane.
+There are many visa options available that allow you to study design abroad at all six of our international campuses—New York, London, Manchester, Sydney, Melbourne or Brisbane.